anubhabghosh/pdanse/README.md

 *Particle-based Data-driven Nonlinear State Estimation of Model-free Process from Nonlinear Measurements*

+Brief description: *Particle DANSE (pDANSE) uses a system of particles (inspired by the well-known particle filter) and semi-supervised learning to tackle the problem of Bayesian state estimation with nonlinear, Gaussian measurements.
+Currently, the framework relies on the exact knowledge of the given nonlinearity and works with element-wise nonlinearities like the ReLU function.
+Future work will focus on extending this to unknown nonlinearities.
+Also, similar to its predecessor DANSE, pDANSE relies on the knowledge of the measurement noise covariance.*

+For more info, check out our paper: *Link to be posted soon*

 Authors: Anubhab Ghosh, Yonina C. Eldar and Saikat Chatterjee

 A copy of this repo is also present at: [https://github.com/SachLab/pDANSE-ICASSP2025](https://github.com/SachLab/pDANSE-ICASSP2025)